ntuchengary/master-thesis-code-data/README.md

 For power data, some values are very small negative numbers (105 values) , I already round them up to 0, and this is approved by Ansys.

+electromagnetic emission data link : https://drive.google.com/drive/folders/1oR468R0omUsdFF6SFVOtpvDfqMT3dlAE?usp=sharing

+EM data is used in paper :	Multiphysics Simulation of EM Side-Channels from Silicon Backside with ML-based Auto-POI Identification

 Data is provided by Ansys, please keep it private.